entity-neural-network/enn-trainer/docs/source/quick-start-guide.rst

 Relative Positional Encoding
 ============================

-ENN-PPO supports a technique called [relative positional encoding](TODO-LINK).
-The details of how this works is somewhat complicated, but the main thing to remember is that using relative positional encoding can greatly improve performance in environments where entities have some kind of spatial relationship.
+ENN Trainer implements a technique called relative positional encoding which can greatly improve performance in environments where entities have some kind of spatial relationship.
 We can enable relative positional encoding by setting two more hyperparameters:

 .. code-block:: console